scylladb/scylladb/docs/upgrade/_common/upgrade-guide-v4-rpm.rst

 Reload systemd configuration
 ---------------------------------

-Require to reload the unit file if the systemd unit file is changed.
+You must reload the unit file if the systemd unit file is changed.

 .. code:: sh